-Listen to a broadcast about famous couples in the Bible with Dr. David Clarke.
+Listen to a broadcast about communication in marriage with Dr. David Clarke.

 3 strategies for better listening

 Schedule 30-minute “couple talk times” three times a week.

 Have these conversations in a private, quiet place in your home — just the two of you.
 No kids, no pets, no phones and no TV.
 Without distractions, you can genuinely listen to the most important person in your life.